Health, Nutrition and Exercise Sciences

 (Bachelor of Science)

-The courses in this program are adapted to meet the requirements of The Academy of Nutrition and Dietetics (ACEND) by means of the accredited Didactic Program in Dietetics*.
+The courses in this program are adapted to meet the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) by means of the Didactic Program in Dietetics*.

 Progression Requirements

 Undergraduate students in the B.S. in Nutrition and Dietetics program are required to have a minimum overall GPA of 2.6 and earn a minimum grade of B- in all FNU courses to graduate and receive the Verification Statement.
-This document is required to apply for a dietetic internship to become a registered dietitian or to be eligible to take the exam to be a Nutrition and Dietetics Technician, Registered (NDTR).
+This document is required to apply for a dietetic internship to become a Registered Dietitian Nutritionist (RDN) or to be eligible to take the exam to be a Nutrition and Dietetics Technician, Registered (NDTR).
+Verification Statement eligibility is also available to non-nutrition majors who complete the requirements of the Bridge Program (see details below).

-Students must earn at least a grade of C in all science courses required for the DPD program.
+Students must earn at least a grade of C in all science courses required for the DPD.

 Students that meet the minimum GPA requirement but have earned lower than a B- in any FNU course(s) must repeat the course(s) before graduation and earn the minimum grade requirement of B- to receive a Verification Statement.
 If a student does not meet the minimum overall GPA of 2.6, and/or does not meet the minimum grade requirement of B- in all FNU courses, they may still graduate but will not earn a Verification Statement.